-A certified public accountants (CPA) can help you minimize taxes, while a financial advisor can help you grow your wealth.
-A CPA is one type of financial advisor who focuses on tax issues and proper accounting procedures.
+A certified public accountant (CPA) can help you minimize taxes, while a financial advisor can help you invest and grow your wealth.
+A CPA is one type of finance professional who focuses on tax issues and proper accounting procedures.
 There are other professional designations for financial advisors depending on their specialty.
-Some financial advisors are generalists while others have a specialty in a particular area of financial management.
-If you’re looking for a CPA or a financial advisor, you may want to consider using SmartAsset’s free advisor matching tool.
-The tool can match you with advisors who serve your area after just a handful of questions.
+Some advisors are generalists while others have special expertise in a particular area of financial management.
+Deciding to work with a CPA or financial advisor ultimately comes down to the type services you require.

 What Is a Certified Public Accountant (CPA)?